The Unseen Frontier: Pushing the Limits of LLM Sparsity with Surrogate-Free ADMM: Acknowledgements

 \section{Acknowledgements}

-This work was partly supported by the Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korean government (MSIT) (RS-2019-II191906, Artificial Intelligence Graduate School Program (POSTECH)), the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) ( RS-2023-00210466, RS-2023-00265444, RS-2025-02264052).
+This work was partly supported by the Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korean government (MSIT) (RS-2019-II191906, Artificial Intelligence Graduate School Program (POSTECH), RS-2022-II220959, (part2) Few-Shot learning of Causal Inference in Vision and Language for Decision Making), the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) ( RS-2023-00210466, RS-2025-02264052).